 In Pokémon Special, Oak enters the Pokemon League finals as "Dr. O".
 He defeats Blue fairly easily.
 When Green tells him that he'll have to face either Green or Red in the finals, Oak forfeits, saying he already won a championship and he doesn't need another.

-He's not retired so much as disgraced and disbarred, but Phoenix Wright plays this role for young rookie Apollo in Apollo Justice: Ace Attourney.
-At the end of the game, with his name cleared again, he hinted he might be considering coming out of retirement.
+He's not retired so much as disgraced and disbarred, but Phoenix Wright plays this role for young rookie Apollo in Apollo Justice: Ace Attorney.
+At the end of the game, with his name cleared again, he comes out of retirement.

 Advance Wars 2 has Hachi and Sensei.
 The former is the game's shopkeeper most of the time, except he also happens to be one of the most powerful playable characters.
 As for Sensei, his opponent during his first appearance shrugged him off as just an old man.
 That is until this person realizes Sensei's real identity and past reputation as a C.O., at which point he becomes positively terrified.